qawi0105/ClassRegistrationSystem/README.md

 # ClassRegistrationSystem
-The first project I'll build using PHP and MySQL
+The first project I build using PHP and MySQL

 simplewebcalculator